frontiers-qc-sops/frontiers-qc-sops/README.md

 Thank you for your interest in standard operating protocol!

-Sorry the link in the paper is wrong, please find the repository at https://github.com/theaxonlab/frontiers-qc-sops
+:warning: Sorry the link in the paper is wrong, please find the repository at https://github.com/theaxonlab/frontiers-qc-sops